AICAN-Research/breast-epithelium-segmentation/README.md

 as ground truth.

 This repository includes the source code used for the model presented in (manuscript when published).
-The final model presented in the paper has been integrated in [FastPathology](https://github.com/AICAN-Research/FAST-Pathology).
+The final model presented in the paper has been integrated in [FastPathology](https://github.com/AICAN-Research/FAST-Pathology) and can be run on new tissue slides.

 ### To use the code base you need:
 **Disclamer:** The source code includes hard-coded solutions.
-To use on a new dataset, the code requires some modifications, and the new dataset needs to be created, in which case you would need:
+To train the model on a new dataset, the code requires some modifications, and the new dataset needs to be created, in which case you would need:

 1. HE and CK images of tissue slides (.vsi)